About City of Hope

 - Tissue culture including application of aseptic techniques for media compounding, passaging, maintenance, and cryopreservation of cell cultures (e.g., T cell lines).

-- Providing routine lab support and maintenance activities in the spirit of GLP.
+- Providing routine lab support and maintenance activities in the spirit of good laboratory practices (GLP).

 Preferred education experience and skills:

-- Hands-on experience with cellular immunology and standard good laboratory practices (GLP) desired.
+- Coursework and/or hands-on experience in cellular immunology and standard good laboratory practices (GLP) desired.

 - As a condition of employment, City of Hope requires staff to comply with all state and federal vaccination mandates.